Destroyermen: Iron Gray Sea

 Book 7, Iron Gray Sea, was released in July 2012.
 Many new developments but also picks up some older story lines that had previously taken a sideline.

 Lieutenant Commander Matthew Reddy, Commander-in-Chief Allied Forces and the captain of USS Walker, marries Nurse Lieutenant Sandra Tucker.
 The Grand Alliance is taking the war to the Grik and the Japanese.
 The Lemurians, Walker's allies, have been fighting the Grik for a year and are now winning.
 Walker, in the past year, has been rebuilt, and is now part of the Little class.

 This book introduces the a human-Lemarian culture called the Republic of Real People in what would be South Africa.
 Also introduced in this book is the German ocean liner SMS Amerika that was transported from a different timeline.
 It was later revealed in Deadly Seas that Amerika was converted to an armed merchant cruiser during the First World War when it was transported to the alternate universe just after battling the British armed merchant cruiser RMS Mauretania in the South Atlantic instead of being stuck in an American port in the world the USS Walker came from.

 Storm Surge

 Book 8 was released on July 2, 2013.

-The eighth book in the series picks up with the desperate situation in Grik India from Book 7, as well as covering some new developments on the Eastern Front in the battle against the Dominion.
+The eighth book picks up with the desperate situation in Grik India from Book 7, as well as covering some new developments on the Eastern Front in the battle against the Dominion.